-Linux and Unix nohup command
+Linux nohup command

 The name nohup stands for "no hangup."
-The hangup (HUP) signal, which is normally sent to a process to inform it that the user has logged off (or "hung up"), is intercepted by nohup, allowing the process to continue running.
+The hangup (HUP) signal, which is normally sent to a process to inform it the user has logged off (or "hung up"), is intercepted by nohup, allowing the process to continue running.

-|--help||display a help message and exit.|
+|--help||Display a help message and exit.|

-|--version||output version information and exit.|
+|--version||Output version information and exit.|

 nice — Invoke a command with an altered scheduling priority.